Gary Farrell

 Gary Farrell (born 1952) is a California winemaker, specializing in the production of Pinot noir and Chardonnay from Sonoma County’s Russian River Valley.
 His winemaking career began in 1978 as winemaker at Davis Bynum Winery in Healdsburg, but in later years made wine for other wineries as well.
-In 1982, he released his first wine under his "namesake" Gary Farrell label - a 1982 Russian River Valley Pinot Noir from the now famous Rochioli Vineyard.
-His brand was well received and he eventually built a state of the art winemaking facility on Westside Road in Healdsburg.
-But after 25 years of winemaking, he opted for an early retirement and sold his winery in 2004.
-He now splits time between Scottsdale and Sonoma County - spending much of his time buying and selling rare vintage cars and motorcycles.
+In 1982, he released his first wine under his "namesake" Gary Farrell label - a 1982 Russian River Valley Pinot Noir from the Rochioli Vineyard.
+He owned a winemaking facility in Healdsburg.

 Early life and education

 Farrell was born in Pasadena, California on April 20, 1952.
 He studied Political Science and Criminal Law at Sonoma State University in 1970.
-This relocation to Sonoma County placed him in one of California's most promising wine regions, and he chose a career in wine production.
+This relocation to Sonoma County placed him in one of California's wine regions, and he began a career in wine production.

 Career

 Farrell's early mentors included Joe Rochioli, Robert Stemmler, Davis Bynum and Tom Dehlinger.
 After several years as an apprentice, he took the head-winemaker position at Davis Bynum Winery in 1978.
 Soon thereafter, he produced inaugural releases for Rochioli Winery, Limerick Lane and Moshin Vineyards.